23 Things Grammarly Can and Can’t Do in 2025 (an FAQ)

 Yes, Grammarly Premium does a respectable job of picking out punctuation pitfalls.

-However, when I evaluated both versions of Grammarly, I found that Grammarly (free version) missed a lot of punctuation problems.
+However, when I evaluated both versions of Grammarly, I found that free Grammarly missed a lot of punctuation problems.

-If you want software that will help you with proper punctuation, you need the premium version.
+If you want software that helps with proper punctuation, you’ll need the premium version.

 4. Can Grammarly check for plagiarism?